moskytw/mosql/docs/result.rst

         identify_by = ('detail_id',)
         ...

-The SQL will be more accurate:
+The SQL it generated will be more accurate:

 ::

     ["UPDATE detail SET val = 'changed' WHERE detail_id = 1"]

 .. warning::
     In 0.1.0, you must specify the `identify_by` -- otherwise it will generate a update SQL without any condition.

-Although this section named '*Drop out* the SQLs', but MoSQL doesn't aim to create a world without SQL.
-SQL is the key of application's performance, and MoSQL just try to reduce the complexity of building SQL.
+That's terrible.

+That's all.
+You may want to know more methods the Model provides: :ref:`model-api`.

 .. seealso::
     `mosql/tests <https://github.com/moskytw/mosql/tree/master/tests>`_ --- there are some real examples.

 .. seealso::
-    :ref:`builders` --- it describes how those SQLs was built.
+    :ref:`builders` --- it describes how :py:class:`~mosql.result.Model` to build those SQL from Python's data types.

+.. _model-api:

 The API --- :py:mod:`mosql.result`
 ----------------------------------